isomerpages/sentosa-corp/_who-we-are/5-our-milestones.md

     <tr>
         <td>April 2016</td>
         <td>KidZania Singapore, the world's 23<sup>rd</sup> KidZania metropolis, opened at Palawan Kidz City.
-            <br>As Singapore's latest attraction targetting families and children, the 7,600 square metre park set a new benchmark for learning through role-play in Singapore.
+            <br>As Singapore's latest attraction targeting families and children, the 7,600 square metre park set a new benchmark for learning through role-play in Singapore.
             <br>
         </td>
     </tr>